datascienceslugs/Useful-Documents/setup_guide.md

 #### Github

 Go to [GitHub](https://github.com/) and create a user account.
-Message Ryan Darling or Anders Poirel on Slack so that you can be added as a collaborator on GitHub.
+Message Julan Lehrer or Anders Poirel on Slack so that you can be added as a collaborator on GitHub.
 This is will be necessary for pushing your contributions to team repositories and joining live coding sessions.

 #### Git